GMLC-TDC/HELICS/docs/user-guide/examples/advanced_examples/advanced_examples_index.md

 As in the [Base Example](../fundamental_examples/fundamental_default.md), the EV batteries are assumed connected to the chargers at the beginning of the simulation and information exchange is initiated by the Charger federate sending the charging voltage to the Battery federate.
 In the Advanced Examples, this is a convenient choice as the charging voltage is constant and thus is never a function of the charging current.
 In a more realistic model, it's easy to imagine that the charger has an algorithm that adjusts the charging voltage based on the charging current to, say, ensure the battery is charged at a particular power level.
 In that case, **the dependency of the models is circular**; this is common component that needs to be addressed.

 If the early time steps of the simulation are not as important (a model warm up period), then ensuring each federate has a default value it will provide when the input is null (and assuming the controller dynamics are not overly aggressive) will allow the models to bootstrap and through several iterations reach a consistent state.
-If this is not the case then HELICS does have a provision for getting models into a consistent state prior to the start of execution: initialization mode. **TODO: link to documentation or example on initialization mode.** This mode allows for this same iteration between models with no simulated time passing.
+If this is not the case then HELICS does have a provision for getting models into a consistent state prior to the start of execution: initialization mode (see an example in Battery.py of the [query example](./advanced_query.md) to see the use of the initialization mode API).
+This mode allows for this same iteration between models with no simulated time passing.
 It is the responsibility of the modeler to make sure there is a method to reach and detect convergence of the models and when such conditions are met, enter execution mode as would normally be done.

-    **todo: add examples for where this is inserted in the code**
+We've put together an [example on iteration](advanced_iteration.md) to demonstrate one way of managing convergence.

 <a name="examples-covered-in-advanced-examples">
 <strong>